dhermes/bezier/docs/abi/curve.rst

    sufficiently small, then using Newton's method to narrow in on the pre-image of the point.

-   :param int* num_nodes:
+   :param num_nodes:
       **[Input]** The number of control points :math:`N` of a B |eacute| zier curve.
+   :type num_nodes: const int*
-   :param int* dimension:
+   :param dimension:
       **[Input]** The dimension :math:`D` such that the curve lies in :math:`\mathbf{R}^D`.
+   :type dimension: const int*
-   :param double* nodes:
+   :param nodes:
       **[Input]** The actual control points of the curve as a :math:`D \times N` array.
 This should be laid out in Fortran order, with :math:`D N` total values.
+   :type nodes: const double*
-   :param double* point:
+   :param point:
       **[Input]** The point :math:`p` as a :math:`D \times 1` array.
+   :type point: const double*
    :param double* s_approx:
       **[Output]** The parameter :math:`s` of the solution.
 If :math:`p` can't be located on the curve, then ``s_approx = -1.0``.